-The Integration Builder, in combination with the other elements of the xMatters integration platform (including the REST API, xMatters Agent, Integration Agent, and email integration), allows you to easily add an automated, closed-loop communication plan to address any business interruption.
+The Integration Builder, in combination with the other elements of the xMatters integration platform (including the REST API, xMatters Agent, and Flow Designer), allows you to easily add an automated, closed-loop integration to address any business interruption.

-You can use the Integration Builder within the xMatters On-Demand web user interface to create an integration between your communication plan and another application.
-You can create multiple integrations for a single communication plan.
+You can use the Integration Builder to create an integration between xMatters and another application.
+You can create multiple integrations for a single workflow.

 How it works

-Inbound integrations are primarily used to create an event in xMatters using a communication plan.
-The transformation script for an inbound integration can receive an incoming HTTP request, parse and modify its data, enrich the data using additional web requests, and finally create an event to send notifications.
+Inbound integrations are primarily used to create an alert in xMatters.
+The transformation script for an inbound integration can receive an incoming HTTP request, parse and modify its data, enrich the data using additional web requests, and finally create an alert to send notifications.

-Create an inbound integration to have an external application create an event or take action in xMatters.
+Create an inbound integration to have an external application create an alert or take action in xMatters.

 - Need an example?
 Here's a step-by-step description of a working inbound integration.

-Create an outbound integration to have xMatters send out response or event information to take action in another application.
+Create an outbound integration to have xMatters send out response or alert information to take action in another application.